franciscovfonseca/Configure-Azure-Disk-Encryption/README.md

 On the Disks page, in OS disk, verify that there is one disk, and then in the Encryption column, verify that the value is set to **SSE with PMK**.
 <br>

-In Data disk, verify that there are no data disks.The current disk specifications in the Azure portal
+In Data disk, verify that there are no data disks.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Azure-Disk-Encryption/assets/172988970/ebe999db-a36f-4046-b063-1f649e2b2aa7" height="100%" width="100%" alt="9"/><br />
 <br>